vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 amount of traffic.
 But **very likely you do not need it as you cannot get much from it.
 Sometimes it is used just to enable logging.**

-.. cfgcmd:: set traffic-policy drop-tail <policy-name> queue-limit
+.. cfgcmd:: set qos policy drop-tail <policy-name> queue-limit
    <number-of-packets>

    Use this command to configure a drop-tail policy (PFIFO).
 Choose a